 Con: Peak seasons can be hectic

 While some spots on the Sunshine Coast can seem a little sleepy during off-peak season, come school holidays, most areas are chock-full of families.
 The beaches and streets can become pretty crowded, especially around Christmas time (and especially at holiday hotspot Noosa).
 So if you’re looking for a quiet beachside lifestyle, you may have to look elsewhere during peak seasons.
+See if Gold Coast may be your better option here.

 Pro: It has incredible beaches